 2.4.2 Association between the upregulated or downregulated status of a differentially expressed (DE) gene and its age

 The second method consisted in testing for association between the number of up- and downregulated genes and the phylostrata.
 A gene was considered to be DE if its adjusted p-value was less than 0.05.
 If the logFC of a gene was greater than 0, then it was considered to be upregulated in tumours, and vice versa.
-Two- and one-sided Fisher tests were implemented to test whether there was a larger number of upregulated or downregualted genes in each phylostratum.
+Two- and one-sided Fisher Exact tests were implemented to test whether there was a larger number of upregulated or downregualted genes in each phylostratum.

 2.5 Discerning the age of the overlapping differently expressed genes (DEG) in LUAD, BRCA, HNSC and KIRC

-The DEG in common between the four cancer types were identified, and the overlapping sets was visualized with a Venn Diagram, obtained with the VennDiagram R package.
-This subset of genes was considered to be a core set of genes that are associated with a cancerous state.
+The DEG in common between the four cancer types were identified, and the overlap was visualized with a Venn Diagram, obtained with the VennDiagram R package.
+This subset of genes was considered to be a core set of genes associated with a cancerous state.
 The enrichment of genes of a certain phylostrata in this core set, in comparison with the DEG that were not part of this set, were detected by means of two- and one-sided Fisher tests.

 3. Evidence of atavism in gene set analysis